supa2/Automaton/Installation.md

 (if the folder contains another folder called 'Automaton-master' you should use that one instead)

-Rename the folder from Automaton-master' to 'Automaton'.
+Rename the folder from 'Automaton-master' to 'Automaton'.

 To install the library, first quit the Arduino application.
 Drag the Automaton folder into your Arduino libraries folder.
 Under Windows, it will likely be called "My Documents\Arduino\libraries".
 For Mac users, it will likely be called "Documents/Arduino/libraries".
 On Linux, it will be the "libraries" folder in your sketchbook.